eclipse-iceoryx/iceoryx/iceoryx_examples/icecrystal/Readme.md

 ## Introduction

 This example teaches you how to make use of the introspection for debugging purposes.
-With the introspection you can have look into the machine room of iceoryx.
-It shows live information about the memory usage and all registered processes.
+With the introspection you can have look into the machine room of RouDi.
+The introspection shows live information about the memory usage and all registered processes.
 Additionally it shows the sender and receiver ports that are created inside the shared memory.

 ## Run icecrystal

-Create three terminals and run one command in each of them.
-Either choose to run the normal or simplified version.
+We reuse the binaries from [icedelivery](../icedelivery/).
+Create four terminals and run one command in each of them.

     # If installed and available in PATH environment variable
     RouDi
     # If build from scratch with script in tools
     $ICEORYX_ROOT/build/bin/RouDi

-    ./build/icedelivery/ice-publisher-simple
+    ./build/icedelivery/ice-publisher-bare-metal

-    ./build/icedelivery/ice-subscriber-simple
+    ./build/icedelivery/ice-subscriber-bare-metal

     ./build/iceoryx_introspection/iceoryx_introspection_client --all